-The provision will take any disciplinary action against the alleged perpetrator in accordance with the Behaviour Policy.
-The provision recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.
+SCG will take any disciplinary action against the alleged perpetrator in accordance with the Behaviour Policy.
+SCG recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.